 What is a bone-anchored auditory implant?

-A bone-anchored auditory implant is a surgically implanted prosthetic device for the ear.
-The implant may partially restore hearing for people with conductive hearing loss, mixed hearing loss, or single-sided deafness.
+A bone-anchored auditory implant is a surgically implanted device for the ear.
+The implant can help provide hearing for people with:

 How is a bone-anchored auditory implant different from a traditional hearing aid?

 A traditional hearing aid sends sound signals through the hearing system by a method called air conduction.
 The sound travels through three parts of your ear – the outer, middle and inner ear.
 In cases of single-sided deafness, the inner ear or nerve isn’t able to receive that sound and send a clear signal to the brain.

 In cases of conductive or mixed hearing loss, a condition may be creating blockages in the ear, as an earplug would.
 In both cases, a bone-anchored auditory implant sends sound as a vibration directly to the best-functioning inner ear, allowing for clear, direct hearing.

 What types of bone-anchored auditory implant procedures are done?